rsathyak/portfolio_v1/content/projects/e-healthsystem.md

 company: 'Hackathon 2k18'
 ---

 E-Healthcare System is a Web based Data Visualization Project for the data collected from various state level schemes in india.
-The Project is a PHP MVC pattern.
+The Project is developed using the PHP MVC pattern.